-- (1) No discharge from a Treatment Works is permitted into any surface water for wetland, as defined by MGL c.
-131, § 40, unless a National Pollution Discharge Elimination System permit has been obtained from the Environmental Protection Agency. - (2) Location: No Treatment Works shall be constructed within 100 feet of a property boundary or within 100 feet of any Structure (with the exception of the Treatment Building itself).
-Additionally, no septic tank shall be constructed greater than 50 feet from the Treatment Building. - (3) Disinfection of treatment works effluent, if required by the Board, shall be accomplished by either ultraviolet radiation or ozonation or other systems approved by the Board of Health. - (4) Sludge removal: All sludge must be disposed off-site during normal business hours Monday through Friday, except in emergency situations.
+- (4) Sludge removal: All sludge must be disposed off-site during normal business hours Monday through Friday, except in emergency situations.
 The Board will review the Applicant's plan for sludge removal, including the method of transport, the route to be used, the frequency of removal, destination, and license status of the proposed sludge hauler.
-Each-time sludge is removed from the site, a copy of the receipt must be provided to the Treatment Works Operator and to the Board. - (5) Monitoring requirements: A groundwater and/or Influent and Effluent Monitoring Program will be developed to the reasonable satisfaction of the Board on a case-by case basis prior to issuing the permit.
+Each time sludge is removed from the site, a copy of the receipt must be provided to the Treatment Works Operator and to the Board. - (5) Monitoring requirements: A groundwater and/or Influent and Effluent Monitoring Program will be developed to the reasonable satisfaction of the Board on a case-by case basis prior to issuing the permit.
 All monitoring results must be submitted to the Board within seven days of receipt.
 The Board may modify the monitoring program at any time.

 § 300-7.3.
-Certificate of completion.
+Certificate of Completion.

-- A. No new or repair of a Treatment Works shall be backfilled until it has been inspected by the Board or its agent. - B. No sewage disposal system shall be complete and no new construction served by a Onsite Sewage Disposal System or Treatment Works shall be inhabited until a Certificate of Completion has been issued by the Board. - C. Certificates of Completion may contain continuing conditions including, without limitation, deed restrictions, financial assurances and monitoring requirements which shall apply throughout the use of the onsite system or Treatment Works.
+- A. No new or repair of a Treatment Works shall be backfilled until it has been inspected by the Board or its agent. - B. No sewage disposal system shall be complete and no new construction served by an Onsite Sewage Disposal System or Treatment Works shall be inhabited until a Certificate of Completion has been issued by the Board. - C. Certificates of Completion may contain continuing conditions including, without limitation, deed restrictions, financial assurances and monitoring requirements which shall apply throughout the use of the onsite system or Treatment Works.
 Such conditions shall be enforceable by the Board throughout the entire period of use of the system or treatment works unless such conditions are revoked by the Board.